soumende1/CarND-Unscented-Kalman-Filter-Project/README.md

 ## Project Instructions and Rubric

-Roses are <span style="color:red">red</span>, violets are <span style="color:blue">blue</span>.

-Compiling
+### Compiling
 Your code should compile.
 No modifications on CMakeList.txt were done in this project.
 It compiles without errors or warnings.

-Accuracy
+### Accuracy
-For the new version of the project, there is now only one data set "obj_pose-laser-radar-synthetic-input.txt". px, py, vx, vy output coordinates must have an RMSE <= [.09, .10, .40, .30] when using the file: "obj_pose-laser-radar-synthetic-input.txt"
+the code was run with the simulator
 The UKF accuracy was:

 Dataset 1 : RMSE = [0.0693, 0.0835, 0.3336, 0.2380]
 Dataset 2 : RMSE = [0.0685, 0.0693, 0.5846, 0.2473]

-Following the Correct Algorithm
+### Following the Correct Algorithm
 Your Sensor Fusion algorithm follows the general processing flow as taught in the preceding lessons.

 The UKF implementation could be found at src/ukf.cpp.
 On the ProcessMeasurement method, the Prediction is executed for the prediction step, and methods UpdateRadar and UpdateLidar are executed for the update step depending on the measurement type.

-Your Kalman Filter algorithm handles the first measurements appropriately.
+### Your Kalman Filter algorithm handles the first measurements appropriately.
 The first measurement is handled at ProcessMeasurement from line 103 to line 123.

-Your Kalman Filter algorithm first predicts then updates.
+### Your Kalman Filter algorithm first predicts then updates.
 The prediction step is implemented at Prediction method from line 144 to line 186.

-Your Kalman Filter can handle radar and lidar measurements.
+### Your Kalman Filter can handle radar and lidar measurements.
 Different type of measurements are handled in two places in UKF class:

 For the first measurement from line 103 to line 123.